 Employees are required to submit ideas or requests for field trips and excursions to the CEO/Principal at least one month in advance.
+Information regarding field trips can not be distributed to parents or students prior to written approval by the CEO/Principal.
+Payment and required payment method for the planned field trip has to be requested from the Bookkeeper by the Lead Teacher at least one week in advance.
 The school has field trips vertically coordinated on an annual school wide plan.
 Adherence to this plan to the greatest extent possible is expected.
 The CEO/Principal may approve or deny the request.